 Seeking $1.7 Billion In Back Taxes, France Is Latest To Go After Google

-Billions at stake in Europe's tax collection efforts against US companies.
+Billions are at stake in Europe's flurry of tax collection efforts against US companies.

 France is the latest in a growing list of countries to seek “back taxes” from Google.
 France is trying to collect the equivalent of roughly $1.7 billion it says Google owes over a period of years.